-BNY Mellon’s Pershing is giving independent advisors and broker-dealers in the U.S. more tools to grow their booming business with Latin American investors, a market largely cornered by the wirehouses.
+BNY Mellon’s Pershing is giving independent advisors and broker-dealers in the U.S. more tools to grow their booming business with Latin American investors, a market largely cornered by the four wirehouse firms — Bank of America-Merrill, Morgan Stanley, UBS and Wells Fargo.

 The clearing and custody firm said Wednesday that it rolled out 11 Lockwood Offshore Asset Allocation Portfolios for investors in Argentina, Brazil and Mexico.
 In the fourth quarter, it will launch Offshore Flex, a mutual fund program for both fee- and commission-based advisors.

-The news was announced at its Pershing Insite conference in Phoenix, which has over 2,000 guests — including advisors from 20 countries.
-The event’s agenda features three sessions on Latin America.
+The news was announced at its Pershing Insite conference in Phoenix, which had over 2,000 guests — including advisors from 20 countries.
+The event’s agenda featured three sessions on Latin America.

 “As more trusted advisors move into the independent model, there is an opportunity for us all [to capture] some of the $200 billion in managed assets in Latin America — most of which is at the wirehouses,” Lockwood Chief Operating Officer Joel Hempel said during a panel discussion.

-Plus, Pershing research has found that 80% of advisors with non-U.S. clients are at the wirehouses.
+Plus, Pershing research has found that 80% of advisors with non-U.S. clients work at the wirehouse firms.